polarbit/trial-wingson/README.md

 * Business rules and validations need refinements and improvements, especially w.r.t flight domain rukles.
   * I only checked some rules and validations for demonstration.
 * I did not write unit or integration tests for Airports and Airlines contexts to save time for other core contexts.
+* For DAL layer, I just tested RepositorBase; which covers most of the scenarios.

 ### Authentication